 To minimize the time taken to download and view each page of the war diary, consider using a bulk download utility to capture all of the pages in a war diary database result at once.
-A utility such as DownloadHelper for the Firefox browser, or Bulk Image Downloader for Internet Explorer, Firefox, and Opera, will let you capture all the images at once for a more leisurely pace of research.
+A utility such as a bulk image downloader for your particular browser will let you capture all the images at once for a more leisurely pace of research.
 (I would recommend doing any mass downloads after working hours in Ottawa, when the LAC server will likely have the lowest bandwidth load.)

 Some units of the Canadian Expeditionary Force published unit histories soon after the War, others did so later and, unfortunately, some never did so.
 Even today, there are researchers and authors working to fill in some of those gaps on the virtual bookshelf of unit histories, so it can be worthwhile to renew your search for information periodically.

 Some published unit histories are very rare, and very expensive when found for sale.
 Others are more available and some have been digitized and can be found on line.
 Internet searches for the unit name will often result in mentions of, if not links to, unit histories.
-Some CEF unit histories can be found online in the Internet Archive, where a search for the keywords "CEF" and "battalion" results in 49 returned results.
+Some CEF unit histories can be found online in the Internet Archive.
+Another site worth searching for documents relating to your research is Google Books.

 Where a specific unit history does not exist, you may need to search out a Corps or formation (such as that of an Artillery Brigade) history.
 These may provide less information specific to your soldier's unit, but will provide a good overview of tasks and activities the units undertook.